——

 Learning Methods:

-- Attend teaching programmes (class, skill labs, community and clinical settings)
+- Observing teaching activities/sessions in class, skill labs, community and clinical settings

-- Attend assessments (early stage assessments), Master Exams, and PhD exams
+- Attending assessments (early-stage assessments), Master Exams, and PhD exams

-- Conduct Objective Structured Clinical Examination (OSCE) and Objective Structured Public Health Examination (OSPHE), Objective Structured Long Examination Record (OSLER), Mini-Clinical Evaluation Exercise, Direct Observation of Procedural Skills (DOPS), Mini-Peer Assessment tool (Mini- PAT)
+- Conducting Objective Structured Clinical Examination (OSCE) and Objective Structured Public Health Examination (OSPHE), Objective Structured Long Examination Record (OSLER), Mini-‐Clinical Evaluation Exercise, Direct Observation of Procedural Skills (DOPS), Mini-‐Peer Assessment tool (Mini-‐ PAT)

-- Set up scenarios for Problem Based Learning (PBL).
+- Setting up scenarios for Problem-Based Learning (PBL).

 - Use of modern library (including electronic access to literature, information and data)

-- Visit to clinical simulation centre and skill labs
+- Visiting clinical simulation centre and skill labs

 - Selected candidates are placed in the Health Service to observe clinical work